Chapter 1. Starting with containers

 - podman - For directly managing pods and container images (run, stop, start, ps, attach, exec, and so on)

 - buildah - For building, pushing and signing container images

 - skopeo - For copying, inspecting, deleting, and signing images

 - runc - For providing container run and build features to podman and buildah

 Because these tools are compatible with the Open Container Initiative (OCI), they can be used to manage the same Linux containers that are produced and managed by Docker and other OCI-compatible container engines.
 However, they are especially suited to run directly on Red Hat Enterprise Linux, in single-node use cases.
-For a list of supported container tools, see What container runtimes and container management tools are supported?.

 For a multi-node container platform, see OpenShift.
 Instead of relying on the single-node, daemonless tools described in this document, OpenShift requires a daemon-based container engine.
 Please see Using the CRI-O Container Engine for details.

 Red Hat did not just remove the Docker container engine from OpenShift.
 It also removed the Docker container engine, along with the